Update: We have released a free ebook about our workflow: Efficiency in Development Workflows.

 To automate deployment to different environments we have found that it works best to define actions for different git branches.
 If you always push the latest commit of your production branch to your production environment, it s very easy to determine what is currently deployed by just looking at the git branch.
 Git and other source code management systems only permit one commit at the top of a branch, so there can be no confusion.

 One problem with this approach is that branch names have to be meaningful.
-Having a development branch which is deployed to staging and a master branch that gets deployed to production can confuse new team members.
-Naming branches that get deployed "production" or "staging" is more intuitive.
-"Master" is a convention in git and should be kept, but dedicated branch names are easier to understand in a deployment pipeline.
+Having a development branch which is deployed to staging and a controller branch that gets deployed to production can confuse new team members.
+Naming branches that get deployed "production" or "staging" is more intuitive. "controller" is a convention in git and should be kept, but dedicated branch names are easier to understand in a deployment pipeline.

-As soon as the feature branch is merged into our master, a new build is started on the Codeship.
+As soon as the feature branch is merged into our controller, a new build is started on the Codeship.
 We run the same test commands again as we did on the feature branch to make sure there are no problems in the merged version.

 First we deploy to staging.
 Then we run our current set of migrations.
 We copy our production database to staging once a day.
 Therefore, when we run migrations on staging, the database is very close to our production database.
 This allows us to make sure our migrations work, before deploying to production.